We're a non-profit, building

 - CC-BY-4.0

-The initiative is rooted in Central Africa — with founding hubs in Brazzaville and Kinshasa — and works in the open with contributors and partners across the continent and the diaspora.
-Our first commitment is Lingala.
-Our long horizon is the entire Bantu family — and from there, the rest of the continent's languages.
+Rooted in Central Africa, with founding hubs in Brazzaville and Kinshasa, we work in the open with contributors across the continent and the diaspora.
+Our first commitment is Lingala; our long horizon is the entire Bantu family — and from there, the rest of the continent's languages.

 Four rules we hold to.